How to Send Money to Family Overseas for the First Time

 - Banks typically charge a margin of about 5% on the daily exchange rate in addition to hefty international money transfer fees.
 That means that on a $10,000 transfer you could be paying as much as $500 to your bank plus additional fees when you send money to family overseas.

-- You can save a lot of money by using OFX, because we specialize in international money transfers.
-Our margins are up to 75% less than what the banks charge.*
+- You can save a lot of money by using OFX, because we specialize in international money transfers, our margins are less than what the banks charge.

 - Make sure you choose a provider who is licensed and regulated in all jurisdictions where they operate.